praw-dev/praw/docs/pages/configuration_files.rst

 exists) and any settings here will take precedence over those in the global configuration file.
 Then PRAW opens the local level configuration file (if it exists) and any settings here will take precedence over those previously defined.
-Finally you can set configurations settings by giving them as additional arguments when instantiating the ``Reddit`` object, settings given this way will take precedence over those previously defined.
+Finally you can set configuration settings by giving them as additional arguments when instantiating the ``Reddit`` object.
+Settings given this way will take precedence over those previously defined.

 .. code-block:: python